 Further study: This subject may be included in your HSC program to satisfy university entrance requirements.
 It will enhance tertiary business/commercial courses.
 Occupation: Provides a considerable background for a wide range of occupations.
 Any occupation associated with the business or commercial world will benefit from this course.
 Other ways: Gives a good understanding of how the commercial world operates and affects us.
 This course is especially helpful for students wanting to be involved with Business, Commerce, Management, Accounting etc at a tertiary level.
 For further information contact: Ms Cufrè or Mr Kitto

+Annual Subject Fee: \$20 for Student Workbook

-Course: Chemistry Annual Subject Fee: \$25
+Course: Chemist ry Annual Subject Fee: \$30

+2 units for each of Y Board Developed Co ear 11 and Year 12 courses

-Exclusions: Maximum of 6 units of Science
+· m of 6 units of Science

+Course Description

-Chemistry is the study of matter, with a focus on substances and their interactions.
-Chemistry attempts to provide chemical explanations and to predict events at the atomic and molecular level.
+Chemistry is the stu udy of matter, with a focus on substances and their interactions.
+Chemistry attempts to provide ons and to predict events at the atomic and molecular level.

-The Year 11 course develops a knowledge of atomic structure, chemical changes, rates of reaction and relationships between substances by focusing on increasing students' understanding of the Earth's resources, the development of increasingly sophisticated methods to extract and use metals, the importance of water on Earth and high energy carbon compounds.
+between substance develops a knowledge of atomic structure, chemical changes, rates of reaction and relationships s by focusing on increasing students' understanding of the Earth's resources, the development of cicated methods to extract and use metals, the importance of water on Earth and high energy

-The Year 12 course builds on the concepts developed in the Year 11 course, expanding on areas such as the search for new sources of traditional materials, the design and production of new materials, the type and effect of chemicals that have been released as a result of human technological activity and the way in which environmental problems could be reversed or minimised.
-The options cover a wide variety of interest topics and draw on the increased information and understandings provided by improved technology to examine areas of current research.
+new sources of trac that have been rele could be reversed builds on the concepts developed in the Year 11 course, expanding on areas such as the search for ditional materials, the design and production of new materials, the type and effect of chemicals eased as a result of human technological activity and the way in which environmental problems or minimised.
+The options cover a wide variety of interest topics and draw on the increased derstandings provided by improved technology to examine areas of current research.

-- Matter
+Main Topics Covere d:

-- Quantitative Chemistry
+Year 11 Course Matter Quantitative Reactions Energy ve Chemistry

-- Reactions

-- Energy

-Core Topics
+Year 12 Course Core Topics

-- Equilibrium
+Equilibrium ı

-- Acids and Bases
+Acids and I

-- Organic Chemistry
+Organic Ch •

-- Depth Study Major Project
+Depth Stuc ly Major Project

+HOW THIS SUBJECT WILL HELP ME IN:
-Further study: Chemistry is considered essential for a substantial number of university degrees including

-Engineering (all branches), Science, Technology, Agriculture, Health Sciences and Vet.
+Further study: Chemistry is considered essential for a substantial number of university degrees including Engineering (all branches), Science, Technology, Agriculture, Health Sciences and Vet.
 Science.
-It is desirable for students planning to study Nursing and Human Movement
+It is desirable for students planning to study Nursing and Human Movement Studies.

-Studies.

 Other ways: Any Science is an important tool for any person who is living in this world of technology.

-NOTE:

-Due to the complex algebra involved in this course it is expected that students should be doing higher level mathematics.
-General Mathematics will not prepare students for this course.
+he complex algebra involved in this course it is expected that students should higher level mathematics.
+General Mathematics will not prepare students for se.